-Researchers at Nordita work with collaborators from all over the world, for instance from the Niels Bohr International Academy (Copenhagen, Denmark), SISSA (Italy), the University of Helsinki (Finland), the Leibniz-Institut für Astrophysik (Potsdam, Germany), Perimeter Institute (Waterloo, Canada), the Ben-Gurion University of the Negev (Beer-Sheva, Israel), and the Carnegie Mellon University (Pittsburgh, USA), to mention a few.
+Researchers at Nordita work with collaborators from all over the world, for instance from the Niels Bohr International Academy (Copenhagen, Denmark), SISSA (Trieste, Italy), the University of Helsinki (Finland), the Leibniz-Institut für Astrophysik (Potsdam, Germany), Perimeter Institute (Waterloo, Canada), the Ben-Gurion University of the Negev (Beer-Sheva, Israel), and Carnegie Mellon University (Pittsburgh, USA), to mention only a few.

-Nordita has signed cooperation agreements with the Abdus Salam International Center for Theoretical Physics (ICTP) in Trieste, Italy, the Asia Pacific Center for Theoretical Physics (APCTP) in Pohang, Korea, the Scuola Internazionale Superiore di Studi Avanzati (SISSA) in Trieste, Italy, and the Aalto Science Institute (AScI) in Finland, to promote scientific collaboration and facilitate the exchange of visitors.
+Nordita has signed cooperation agreements with the Abdus Salam International Center for Theoretical Physics (ICTP) in Trieste, Italy, the Asia Pacific Center for Theoretical Physics (APCTP) in Pohang, Korea, the Scuola Internazionale Superiore di Studi Avanzati (SISSA) in Trieste, Italy, the South American Institute for Fundamental Research (SAIFR-ICTP) in Sao Paolo, Brazil, and the Aalto Science Institute (ASCI) in Finland, to promote scientific collaboration and facilitate the exchange of visitors.

-Nordita takes part in many activities in the Nordic countries to strengthen the connections among researchers, for example through the Swedish Astrobiology Network, the Nordic Network of Astrobiology, and the Nordic Network in string theory.
+Nordita takes part in many activities in the Nordic countries to strengthen the connections among researchers, for example through the Swedish Astrobiology Network, the Nordic Network of Astrobiology, the Nordic Network in string theory, the Nordic Network in sta tistical physics, and the GATIS (Gauge Theory as an Integrable System) network.

-Nordita has close interactions with the universities in the Stockholm area, reflected for example in shared seminar series such as the AlbaNova/Nordita Colloquium, a gravity seminar with Stockholm University, a seminar series in theoretical physics with KTH and Stockholm University, a joint seminar with the Solar Physics Institute, and the theory "Journal Club" with the Stockholm University's group on cosmology, particle astrophysics and string theory (CoPS).
+Nordita has close interactions with the universities in the Stockholm area, reflected for example in shared seminar series such as the AlbaNova/Nordita Colloquium, a gravity seminar with Stockholm University, a seminar series in theoretical physics with KTH and Stockholm University, a joint seminar with the Solar Physics Institute, and a theory journal club with the Stockholm University's group on cosmology, particle astrophysics and string theory (CoPS).
 Another important point of interaction is the joint supervision of several PhD students who are registered at the local universities.